Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

+In general, the numbers $\Nn_\pm$ of chiral Landau bands must obey the constraint $\Nn_+ - \Nn_-=- {\rm Ch}_{\{0,1,2,3\}}(\bm p_{\bm G})$.
+Let us restrict the discussion to the stable case when either $\Nn_+$ or $\Nn_-$ is zero, in which case the flow of the Landau levels must look as in Fig.~\ref{Fig:SpecFlow2}.
+Note that this stable configuration can always be met via small perturbations.
+When the magnetic field is turned off, the Landau bands dissolve back into boundary essential spectrum.
+Hence the surface spectral flow in the absence of a magnetic field must be as indicated by the red-shaded regions in Fig.~\ref{Fig:SpecFlow2}.
+The conclusion is that the boundary spectrum ${\rm Spec}\big (\hat h(t) \big ) \cap \bm G$ must close along the adiabatic cycle at least a number of times equal to $\Delta \alpha_{\rm ME}$.
 Note that we cannot rule out accidental gap-closings along the adiabatic path.
 If the bulk-gap is large, then such events are very rare and can be eliminated by small perturbations.
 The gap-closings that cannot be removed by small perturbations will be called topological from now on.
-All topological gap-closings along the adiabatic cycle occur through Weyl singularities in the $(t,k_1,k_2)$-space, where $\widetilde{\rm Ch}_{0,1,2}(\hat{\bm u}_G)$ measures the chiralities of these Weyl points (see Example~5.3.3 in \cite{PS}).
-It is at the moment $t$ of the gap-closing, when one will observe a Dirac cone at the surface of the insulator.
-The chiral Landau bands depicted in Fig.~\ref{Fig:SpecFlow2} correspond to the Landau levels trapped by the tip of this Dirac cones.
+All topological gap-closings along the adiabatic cycle occur through Weyl singularities in the $(t,k_1,k_2)$-space and $\widetilde{\rm Ch}_{\{0,1,2\}}(\hat{\bm u}_G)$ measures the chiralities of these Weyl points (see Example~5.3.3 in \cite{PS}).
+At the moment $t$ when a topological gap closes, one will observe a Dirac cone at the surface of the insulator.
+In the presence of a weak magnetic field, the chiral Landau bands depicted in Fig.~\ref{Fig:SpecFlow2} correspond to the Landau levels trapped by the tips of these Dirac cones.

-In the absence of a magnetic field, the adiabatic path is time-reversal symmetric (TRS) $\hat h(-t)= T (\hat h(t) )$.
-If the magnetic flux $\phi_{12}$ is turned off and turned on with the opposite sign, the flow of the Landau levels will be the mirror reflection of the flow seen in Fig.~\ref{Fig:SpecFlow2}, relative to the TRS points $t=0$ and $t=\pi$.
-At $\phi_{12}=0$ the topological gap-closings must occur symmetric relative to the TRS points.
-From this observation, one can see the major difference between odd and even bulk Chern numbers: If the value is odd, then there is at least one topological gap-closing at one of the TRS points.
-That is precisely the topological TRS-stabilized phase and now we have yet another way to see why this phase has un-gapped boundary spectrum.
-Our analysis is completely independent of the boundary conditions as the only assumption is that they respects the TRS operation.
+If the magnetic flux $\phi_{12}$ is turned off and then turned on with opposite sign, the flow of the Landau levels will be the mirror reflection of the flow seen in Fig.~\ref{Fig:SpecFlow2}, relative to the TRS points $t=0$ and $t=\pi$.
+As such, at $\phi_{12}=0$, the topological gap-closings must occur symmetric relative to the TRS points.
+From this observation, one can see the major difference between odd and even bulk Chern numbers, which is quite apparent in Fig.~\ref{Fig:SpecFlow2}.
+If the value of ${\rm Ch}_{\{0,1,2,3\}}(\bm p_{\bm G})$ is odd, then there is necessarily one topological gap-closing at one of the TRS points which we always choose to be $\pi$.
+This gap-closing cannot be lifted by any continuous deformations of the insulator and defines the TRS-stabilized topological phase in 3D.
+Hence, our analysis supplies yet another way to understand why this phase has un-gapped boundary spectrum.
+Note that the analysis is completely independent of boundary conditions as the only assumption is that the adiabatic cycle respects the TRS operation.